joseph-ortiz/skuid-stuff/README.md

 ##About
 I built this tool because I constantly need to query model data during development.
-Note: this does not work in Service Console.
+Note: this does NOT  work in Service Console.

 ##Installation
 1. clone this repo